Introduction to security and authentication

 Privileges can be applied to ArcGIS accounts and developer credentials:

-1. Privileges for users: Privileges define the capabilities and permissions for users in an organization.
+1. Privileges for users: Privileges define the capabilities and permissions for in an organization.
 They are determined by the user type and role assigned to the account.

 Access tokens